lgarczyn/RAISR-Markdown/raisr.md

 Applying the matrix to every pixel of an image can give a lot of varying results.
 If all the values of the matrix are the same, the result would be a very basic blur.

 Such matrices can be used to sharpen or blur an image, apply the filters in Instagram, but also to make some patterns (vertical lines) more apparent.
-This capability is used in convolutional neural networks, to detect patters and then patterns of patterns.
+This capability is used in convolutional neural networks, to detect patterns, and then patterns of patterns.

+The sum of every values of the the matrix should usually be equal to 1, as any other value would make the image brighter or darker every time it is applied.

 ##The RAISR approach
 ![alt tag](images/image7.png)